aristonl/gitserv/README.md

 ## Software Requirements
 Since this is a git-based program, you need git to be installed.
 For compiling, install cmake, gcc, ninja, and go.
-The web front end uses Link, an http library in C++ built by N11.
+The web front end uses Link, a web server library in C++ built by N11.
 >   ------------------------------------------------------------------------------
 >
 >   **NOTE**: *Link cannot be built on case-insensitive file systems, such as a